-46. Plaintiff incorporates by reference and re-alleges each and every one of the allegations contained in the preceding and foregoing paragraphs of this Complaint as if fully set forth herein.

-- 47. California law provides that no employer shall employ any person for a work period of more than five hours without a meal period of not less than 30 minutes.
-(Lab.
-Code §§ 226.7, 512.) - 48.
-If an employer fails to provide an employee a legally mandated meal period, the employer shall pay the employee one hour of pay at the employee's regular rate of compensation for each five hours of work that the meal period is not provided. - 49.
-Defendants have intentionally and improperly denied meal periods to Plaintiff and the Putative Class in violation of Labor Code sections 226.7 and 512. - 50.
+- 36. Plaintiff incorporates by reference and re-alleges each and every one of the allegations contained in the preceding and foregoing paragraphs of this Complaint as if fully set forth herein. - 37.
+California law provides that no employer shall employ any person for a work period of more than five hours without a meal period of not less than 30 minutes.
+Lab.
+Code §§ 226.7, 512, 8 Cal.
+Code Regs. § 11160, subd.
+10. - 38.
+California law also holds that if the employer requires the employee to remain at the work site or facility during the meal period, the meal period must be paid.
+This is true even where the employee is relieved of all work duties during the meal period.
+See Bono Enterprises, Inc. v.
+Bradshaw, 32 Cal.
+App.
+4th 968 (1995). - 39.
+If an employer fails to provide an employee a legally mandated meal period, the employer shall pay the employee one hour of pay at the employee's regular rate of pay for each five hours of work that the meal period is not provided.
+Lab.
+Code § 226.7. - 40.
+Defendants have intentionally and improperly denied meal periods to Plaintiff and the Putative Class in violation of Labor Code sections 226.7 and 512 and 8 Cal.
+Code Regs. § 11160, subd.
+10. - 41.
 At all times relevant hereto, Plaintiff and the other members of the Putative Class have worked more than five hours in a workday (and often more than ten, fifteen hours, and twenty hours).
-At all relevant times hereto, Defendants have failed to provide meal periods for every five-hour work period as required by California law. - 51.
-Plaintiff and the other members of the Putative Class are informed and believe, and based upon that information and belief allege, that Defendants know or should have known that Plaintiff and the Putative Class were entitled to meal periods but purposely elected not to provide these mandated periods. - 52.
-Plaintiff seeks meal period premium wages owed to them for the three-year period measured backward from the date of the filing of the initial Complaint in this matter. - 53.
+At all relevant times hereto, Defendants have failed to provide meal periods for every five-hour work period as required by California law. - 42.
+Plaintiff and the other members of the Putative Class are informed and believe, and based upon that information and belief allege, that Defendants know or should have known that Plaintiff and the Putative Class were entitled to meal periods but purposely elected not to provide these mandated periods.

+- 43. Not only could Plaintiff and the Putative Class not leave the work premises for meal breaks; in addition, Defendants did not relieve the employees of all duties or relinquish their control, and as a result Plaintiff and the Putative Class did not have a reasonable opportunity to take their meal periods even within the confines of the worksite. - 44.
+Plaintiff seeks meal period premium wages owed to him and the Putative Class for the statutory period measured backward from the date of the filing of the initial Complaint in this matter. - 45.
 The exact amount of meal period premium wages owed will not be fully ascertained until discovery is completed.
-Until Defendants produce the necessary documents for an accounting, Plaintiff is unable to determine the exact amount of meal period premium wages owed. - 21.
+Until Defendants produce the necessary documents for an accounting, Plaintiff is unable to determine the exact amount of meal period premium wages owed. - 46.
 Labor Code section 218.6 states, "[I]n any action brought for the nonpayment of wages, the court shall award interest on all due and unpaid wages at the rate of interest specified in subdivision (b) of Section 3289 of the Civil Code, which shall accrue from the date that the wages were due and payable as provided in Part 1 (commencing with Section 200) of Division 2."
-Plaintiff seeks such interest on all meal period premium wages owed to them for the three-year period measured backward from the date of the filing of the initial

-Complaint in this matter.
+Plaintiff seeks such interest on all meal period premium wages owed to them for the statutory period measured backward from the date of the filing of the initial Complaint in this matter.